When Should You Pay for Listings?

 So why do you need to pay to be listed in a directory?
 You passed the bar, you have a law firm, why should you have to pay?
 Well, you don’t.

 Most of the main legal directories won’t require you to pay to be listed.
-This includes Avvo, LawDeeDa, Lawyers.com, and various others, many of which you can find here.
+This includes Avvo, LawDeeDa, Lawyers.com, and various others.
 This also includes Yelp and Google My Business.
 Claiming your listing is free, but doing anything more might cost you with varying returns.

 These directories’ business models run off advertising revenue, meaning they have to provide advertising somewhere, and where better than on competitor’s listings?
 This gives the directories the chance to profit in two areas: advertising, and getting people to pay not to be advertised on.